Today’s Wonder of the Day was inspired by Lila. Lila Wonders, “What is at the top of the food chain?” Thanks for WONDERing with us, Lila!

-If you're like most kids, you probably hunt for most of your food in the aisles of your local grocery store.
-If you're hungry for some crunchy green vegetables, you can head over to the produce aisle and stalk some wild celery.
-Or if pizza sounds good, you can hide out in the frozen food aisle until just the right moment to snatch that frozen pizza from the freezer!
+If you’re like most kids, you probably hunt for most of your food in the aisles of your local grocery store.
+Are you hungry for some crunchy green vegetables?
+Head over to the produce aisle and stalk some wild celery.
+Does pizza sound better?
+Just hide out in the frozen food aisle until just the right moment to snatch that frozen pizza from the freezer!

 All living things need energy.
 Energy comes from the foods we eat.
 A food chain is a simple way of explaining how each living thing gets its food.
 For example, a simple African food chain might consist of three parts: (1) trees and bushes; (2) giraffes; and (3) lions.
 Giraffes eat trees and bushes for food, and lions eat giraffes.